arse/PolyCollection/README.md

 {% include 'InfinitePolyCollectionBundle::list_types.html.twig' with {'input': form.operators} %}
 ```

-5. In the same template, for the polycollection input: (again, replace "form.operators" with the form variable name, and
+5. In the same template, for the polycollection input include the template for the polycollection input:
-the name of the polycollection input)
+(again, replace "form.operators" with the form variable name, and the name of the polycollection input) also, add any
+classes you want to be applied to the input
 ```
     <div>
         {% include 'InfinitePolyCollectionBundle::polycollection_input.html.twig' with {'input': form.operators [, 'class': 'any_additional_css_classes']}%}
     </div>
 ```

-6. Include the polycollection javascript in your template: (I find it useful to have an additional javascripts block in
+6. Be sure to install the assets and include the polycollection javascript in your template: (I find it useful to have
-my base templates)
+an additional javascripts block in my base templates)
 ```
 {% block javascripts %}
     {% javascripts '@InfinitePolyCollectionBundle/Resources/public/js/polycollection.js' %}